“Gender Equality Today for a sustainable tomorrow,” reads the theme for International Women’s Day 2022 by UN Women.

 HR Expert Dr. Ella F. Washington, professor of practice at Georgetown University’s McDonough School of Business and the founder of Ellavate Solutions defines microaggressions as, “the everyday subtle, unintentional - but sometimes intentional - interactions or behaviours that communicate some type of bias towards a historically marginalised group.”

 Microaggressions can take many forms.
 Some can be subtle, like when a person mistakenly assumes a coworker is more junior than they really are.
 Some are more explicit, like when a person says something demeaning to a coworker.
-But, subtle or not, microaggressions are disrespectful.
+But, subtle or not, microaggressions are disrespectful and a classic example of gender bias in the workplace.

 “Microaggressions, for so long, have been thought of as acceptable forms of comedy.
 Someone says an offhanded joke, and people laugh and kind of keep going.
 People don’t realize they’re being offensive,” explains Dr. Washington.

-How can HR challenge gender bias that is implicit and unconscious as microaggressions?
+How can HR eliminate gender bias in the workplace that is implicit and unconscious as microaggressions?
 Trying to fully “solve” or “eliminate” microaggressions at work sounds like a righteous but unattainable goal, and having an anti-discrimination policy won’t be enough to cut it.

 HR teams and leaders alike need to be consistent in handling complaints and providing training on how to identify and address microaggressions.
-To address and correct gender discrimination, and accelerate gender parity in the workplace, HR needs to spot, speak up, and challenge the bias in important people decisions.
+To address and correct gender discrimination in the workplace, and accelerate gender parity, HR needs to spot, speak up, and eliminate the bias in important people decisions.

 2. Racial Bias #BreaktheBias